bokeh/bokeh/sphinx/source/docs/user_guide/server.rst

 '''''''''''''''''''''

-If the app needs to perform blocking computation, it is possible to perform that work in a separate thread, and then schedule a next-tick callback to update the document with the results.
+If the app needs to perform blocking computation, it is possible to perform that work in a separate thread.
+However, updates to the Document must be scheduled via a next-tick callback.
 The callback will execute as soon as possible on the next iteration of the Tornado event loop, and will automatically acquire necessary locks to update the document state safely.